 ONLINE TC, BC, OC/EC DETERMINATION

-The Magee Scientific Carbonaceous Aerosol Speciation System CASS provides a real-time data for BC, closely related to EC, and automatically combines them with TC data from TCA to provide a complete characterization of the carbonaceous component of the aerosol in near-real-time: TC, BC, (or ´EC´) and OC.
-The characterization of all carbonaceous aerosol components is performed by including a simple mathematical relation: TC = BC (EC) + OC.
+The Magee Scientific Carbonaceous Aerosol Speciation System CASS provides real-time data for BC, closely related to EC.
+It automatically combines them with TC data from TCA to provide a complete characterization of the carbonaceous component of the aerosol in near-real-time: TC, BC, (or ´EC´), and OC.
+All carbonaceous aerosol components are characterized by including a simple mathematical relation: TC = BC (EC) + OC.

 REAL-TIME SOURCE APPORTIONMENT (%BB)